RoboSense-LiDAR/rslidar_sdk/README.md

 ### 1 Introduction

-​	**rslidar_sdk** is the lidar driver software kit in Linux environment, which includes the driver core, ROS support, ROS2 support and Protobuf-UDP communication code.
-For users who want to use lidar driver through ROS, this software kit can be used directly.
-For users who want to do advanced development or integrate the lidar driver into their own projects, please refer to the lidar driver core.
+​	**rslidar_sdk** is the lidar driver softwar e development kit under Linux operating system, which contains the lidar driver core, ROS support, ROS2 support and Protobuf-UDP communication functions.
+For users who want to get point cloud through ROS or ROS2,  this software development kit can be used directly.
+For users who want to do advanced development or integrate the lidar driver into their own projects, please refer to the lidar driver core(https://github.com/RoboSense-LiDAR/rs_driver).